-In rotary draw bending with mandrel the tube is fixed between the bending tool and a clamp die.
+In mandrel bending the tube is fixed between the bending tool and a clamp die.
 By rotation of the tool round the bending axis the tube is inclined in the radius of the bending tool.
-A slide rail or counter rollers (counter bearings) serve for absorbing the transverse forces during the forming process and support the straight tube end from outside.
-An inner mandrel at a fixed position caters for stabilization from inside during bending and prevents formation of wrinkles and oval distortion.
-Depending on the individual application the mandrel is equipped with one or more balls fulfilling their function in the radius.
+A counter bearing (counter rollers or sliding rail) supports the straight tube end from outside.
+A stationary inner mandrel caters for stabilisation from inside during bending and prevents formation of wrinkles and oval distortion.
+Depending on the individual application the mandrel is equipped with one or more balls fulfilling their function in the radius where they maintain the roundness of the material.
 If the material is too hard or if extremely thin-walled material is bent it is mandatory to use a wiper die.
 This tool prevents wrinkle formation in the inner radius in front of the tool.
-Although “wiper die” is widely accepted, the term WRINKLE PREVENTER describes the function of this tool much better.
+This procedure is applied for bending radii ≤ 2xD.

-- Depending on the respective machine control, automatical overbending is possible by means of a material database
+- depending on the respective machine control, automatic overbending of the tube is possible by means of a material database

 - depending on the respective machine control, data can be imported from external calculation systems (e.g. CAD) via USB or LAN interface

 - depending on the respective machine control, an “onboard calculation” of the tube geometry is possible, thus allowing free-hand drawing as well as reading in of Cartesian coordinates with subsequent conversion to bending data

 - for bending without mandrel, the mandrel can be removed

 - allows high-quality and narrow bends